Upper bounds for constant slope $p$-adic families of modular forms: Relationship with -invariants

 On the other hand, at least if $p > 2 $ and $2 < k < p+1$, Breuil and M\'ezard separately calculated (\cite[Corollary 4.3.3.1]{BreuilMezard-Multiplicities}) that $v_p(\mathscr L_f) < 1 - {k-2\over 2}$ is sufficient to guarantee that the mod $p$ Galois representation associated with $f$ is irreducible, even after restricting to a decomposition group at $p$.
 This is consistent with the yoga used by Buzzard and Calegari to find a counter-example to the Gouv\^ea--Mazur conjecture.
-We can even add that, according to Pollack's data, when $p=59$ and $N=1$ there is a newform in weight $k=16$ whose $\mathscr L$-invariant has valuation $-7 < 1 - {16-2\over 2}$. \end{example}